Photo Insight first

 Portraits are where over-processing shows fastest, so the product is designed to favor believable repair.

-ExploreRestore, colorize, deblur, deglare, denoise, face repair, and enhance are separated so you can stop when the photo already feels right.
+ExploreRepair, color, detail, and generative steps stay separate so you can stop when the photo feels right.

 Photos are never shared or sold, and we do not use uploaded photos or restored outputs to train AI models.
 You keep ownership of originals and results, and delete still means delete.